zmlka/undisciplinary/read_architecture.md

 Following the travels and learnings of the author, the book is a sequence of case studies on canonical acts of urbanism.
 The book stands out for its clarity of writing but above all its diagrams.
-Burke's diagrams typically use three colours at most,  are hand drawn and show selective information, and perfectly illustrate the point being made.
+Burke's diagrams typically use three colours at most,  are hand drawn showing only selective information,

-This book is a great introduction to urban design, as well as an amazing reference for diagramming ideas.
+perfectly illustrating the point being made.
+It diagrams and explains urban principles in cities starting from Roman camps all the way to modern Philadelphia, which thde author worked on.

+This book works both for those unfamiliar with urban design as well as for those already versed in it.
+The diagrams alone make good case studies of how to convey information.

 #### Toward an Architecture by Le Corbusier
 ![](img/towards.an.achitecture.jpg)